-The Groningen Journal of International Law is not a traditional journal, which means that the articles we accept are not traditional either.
-We invite writers to focus on what the law could be or should be, and to apply their creativity in presenting solutions, models and theories that in their view would strengthen the role and effectiveness of international law, however it may come to be defined.
+The Groningen Journal of International Law is a peer-reviewed journal with a centralised focus on the paradigm of international law and its developments.
+We invite writers to focus on what the law could be or should be, and to apply their creativity in presenting solutions, models and theories that in their view would strengthen the role and effectiveness of international law, yet it may come to be defined.
 To this end, the Journal requires its authors to submit articles written in an exploratory and non-descriptive style.

 For more information consult our author guidelines or send an email to email@example.com.